WildPetScience/Specification/README.md

 processed locally on the client device.
 This processing should consist of motion detection capable of calculating the current position of an animal.

+##### Application safety around children
+At no point shall the application upload images taken from the camera to the website; all images are to be processed locally into data that contains no image data to avoid the risk of remotely storing images that potentially could contain children.

 #### Movement Tracking
 Small animals tend to either move quickly or stay still.
 This makes the job of detecting the location of such animals quite difficult at a low frame rate.